 Autumn Spring Summer Topic Title: How did the Great Fire change London?
 What is the twist in the tale?
 Who will save our wonderful world?
 The Owl and the Pussycat went to Where can your imagination take you?
 Where are we going now?
-English: The Great Fire of London Emma Adams Jim and the Beanstalk Raymond Briggs Goldilocks and the Three Bears Lauren Child The Journey Home Frann Preston- Gannon House Held up by Trees Ted Kooser The Owl and the Pussy Cat Edward Lear Tadpole's Promise Jeanne Willis The Dragon Machine Helen Ward Wolves Emily Gravett A Walk in London Salvatore Rubbino Science: Working scientifically throughout all units Materials and their properties Living things and their habitats- including living/non-living, bears Food Chains Life Cycles- including trees and plants Life Cycles Human basic needs for survival Healthy Lifestyles Plants and Trees Microhabitats Coverage: Statutory: Covered in a different half term Uses of everyday materials: identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and Living things and their habitats: explore and compare the differences between things that are living, dead, and things that have never been alive Living things and their habitats: identify and name a variety of plants and animals in their habitats, including microhabitats describe how animals obtain Animals including humans: notice that animals, including humans, have offspring which grow into adults Animals including humans: find out about and describe the basic needs of animals, including humans, for survival (water, food and air) Plants: observe and describe how seeds and bulbs grow into mature plants find out and describe how plants need water, light and a suitable cardboard for particular uses identify that most living things live in their food from plants and other describe the importance for temperature to grow and stay find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching they are suited and describe how different habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other the idea of a simple food chain, and identify and name different sources of food exercise, eating the right amounts of different types of food, and hygiene Living things and their habitats: identify and name a variety of plants and animals in their habitats, including microhabitats Working Scientifically: asking simple questions and recognising that they can be answered in different ways observing closely, using simple equipment performing simple tests identifying and classifying using their observations and ideas to suggest answers to questions gathering and recording data to help in answering questions.
+English: The Great Fire of London Emma Adams Jim and the Beanstalk Raymond Briggs Goldilocks and the Three Bears Lauren Child The Journey Home Frann Preston- Gannon House Held up by Trees Ted Kooser The Owl and the Pussy Cat Edward Lear Tadpole's Promise Jeanne Willis The Dragon Machine Helen Ward Wolves Emily Gravett A Walk in London Salvatore Rubbino Science: Working scientifically throughout all units Materials and their properties Living things and their habitats- including living/non-living, bears Food Chains Life Cycles- including trees and plants Life Cycles Human basic needs for survival Healthy Lifestyles Plants and Trees Microhabitats Vocabulary: Working scientifically: material, properties, hard, soft, stretchy, stiff, shiny, dull, rough, smooth, bendy, not bendy, waterproof, not waterproof, absorbent, not habitat, micro habitat, living, dead, never alive mammals food chain, producer, consumer, predator, herbivore, carnivore, habitat, prey amphibian, life cycle, frogspawn, tadpole, froglet, frog survival, nutrition, healthy, offspring, grouping, compare deciduous, evergreen, germination Life cycle, seed, germination, pollination comparative, classification absorbent, absorbent, opaque, transparent, brick, paper, reptiles, birds, mammals fabrics, elastic, foil Life cycle, seed, germination, pollination, seedling, sapling, deciduous, evergreen, germination Coverage: Statutory: Covered in a different half term Uses of everyday materials: identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching Living things and their habitats: explore and compare the differences between things that are living, dead, and things that have never been alive identify that most living things live in habitats to which they are suited and describe how different habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other Living things and their habitats: identify and name a variety of plants and animals in their habitats, including microhabitats describe how animals obtain their food from plants and other animals, using the idea of a simple food chain, and identify and name different sources of food Animals including humans: notice that animals, including humans, have offspring which grow into adults Animals including humans: find out about and describe the basic needs of animals, including humans, for survival (water, food and air) describe the importance for humans of exercise, eating the right amounts of different types of food, and hygiene Plants: observe and describe how seeds and bulbs grow into mature plants find out and describe how plants need water, light and a suitable temperature to grow and stay healthy.
+Living things and their habitats: identify and name a variety of plants and animals in their habitats, including microhabitats

+W orking asking simple questions and recognising that they can be answered in different ways Sc cientifically: observing closely, using simple equipment performing simple tests identifying and classifying using their observations and ideas to suggest answers to questions gathering and recording data to help in answering questions.